HarshalAtre/Ecommerce-Mern-/README.md

-IntelliShop: ML-Powered E-commerce Platform
+**IntelliShop: ML-Powered E-commerce Platform**

-Welcome to IntelliShop, an innovative e-commerce platform designed to enhance mindful buying!
-With cutting-edge features like image-based search and a review sentiment analyzer, IntelliShop simplifies your shopping experience.
+Welcome to **IntelliShop**, an innovative e-commerce platform designed to enhance mindful buying!
+With cutting-edge features like **image-based search** and a **review sentiment analyzer**, IntelliShop simplifies your shopping experience.
 Effortlessly find similar products using images and gain insights into what reviewers think, helping you make informed purchasing decisions.

-Features
+**Features**

-Image-Based Search
+**Image-Based Search**

-Utilizing ResNet architecture and TensorFlow 2.0, our platform supports advanced image-based search functionality.
+Utilizing **ResNet** architecture and **TensorFlow 2.0**, our platform supports advanced image-based search functionality.
 Upload an image, and IntelliShop will identify and display similar products from a catalog of over 1,000 items with 95% accuracy.
 The integration is powered by Flask, ensuring seamless communication between the frontend and ML model.

-Review Sentiment Analysis
+**Review Sentiment Analysis**

 Our LSTM model, integrated using Flask, delivers precise sentiment analysis with an impressive 90% accuracy rate.
 Users can view the sentiment breakdown of reviews and an overall positivity score, offering valuable insights that enhance decision-making by up to 50%.

-Product Recommendation Engine
+**Product Recommendation Engine**

 IntelliShop employs a robust recommendation system, combining collaborative filtering and content-based filtering algorithms.
 This engine presents 20 highly relevant product suggestions to each user with a 98% precision rate, boosting user engagement and increasing conversion rates by 25%.

-Technical Overview
+**Technical Overview**

-Backend
+**Backend**

-Built over Node.js and Express.js, the backend handles scalable server operations and efficiently manages requests through 10+ RESTful APIs.
+-Built over Node.js and Express.js, the backend handles scalable server operations and efficiently manages requests through 10+ RESTful APIs.

-Data is stored and retrieved using MongoDB, ensuring fast and reliable operations.
+-Data is stored and retrieved using MongoDB, ensuring fast and reliable operations.

-Machine Learning Integration
+**Machine Learning Integration**

-Review Sentiment Analyzer: Engineered using an LSTM model and integrated with the platform via Flask.
+-Review Sentiment Analyzer: Engineered using an LSTM model and integrated with the platform via Flask.

-Image-Based Search: Powered by ResNet with TensorFlow 2.0, delivering high-accuracy results for image similarity detection.
+-Image-Based Search: Powered by ResNet with TensorFlow 2.0, delivering high-accuracy results for image similarity detection.

-Recommendation Engine: Combines collaborative and content-based filtering techniques for precise product suggestions.
+-Recommendation Engine: Combines collaborative and content-based filtering techniques for precise product suggestions.

-Frontend
+**Frontend**

-Designed with React.js, delivering a responsive and intuitive user interface.
+-Designed with React.js, delivering a responsive and intuitive user interface.

-Payments and Notifications
+**Payments and Notifications**

-Stripe integration for secure and seamless payment processing.
+-Stripe integration for secure and seamless payment processing.

-Nodemailer integration for transactional and notification emails.
+-Nodemailer integration for transactional and notification emails.

 How to Run